Welcome to today's edition of the Rush 24-7 podcast.

 You don't know how many waiters and waitresses at country clubs have been laid off.

-He had four boats, they all had staff.
+He had four boats.

-I mean, is this serious stuff out there?
+I mean, this is serious stuff out there.

-To create economic growth, which will filter through to all levels of the economy.
+So, clearly, something needs to happen in order to restore confidence here, to create economic growth, which will filter through to all levels of the economy.

 And it seems to me, folks, that the simplest, the fastest, and the most direct way to do this is to bail out the rich.